jboss-openshift/application-templates/README.md

 template is configured with the following basic parameters:
  * APPLICATION_NAME: the name of the application.
 This is also used as the name of the docker image created by the build.
- * GIT_URI: the URI to the git project used for S2I templates.
+ * SOURCE_REPOSITORY_URL: the URI to the git project used for S2I templates.
- * GIT_REF: the git reference to use when pulling the project.
+ * SOURCE_REPOSITORY_REF: the git reference to use when pulling the project.
- * GIT_CONTEXT_DIR: the relative directory within the project to build (if other than the root directory)
+ * CONTEXT_DIR: the relative directory within the project to build (if other than the root directory)
- * APPLICATION_HOSTNAME: the hostname to register for the route (for templates exposing services publicly, through the router).
+ * APPLICATION_DOMAIN: the hostname to register for the route (for templates exposing services publicly, through the router).
 If unset, the default, the hostnames will be of the form: `<service-name>.<project-name>.<default-domain-suffix>`, e.g. eap-app.myproject.v3.openshift.com

 In addition to these basic parameters, templates utilizing databases will have